 What Should I Do if I Contracted COVID-19 and I Believe it is Work-Related?

-Even in workplaces where all of the proper safety protocols have been implemented, there will still be employees that contract the coronavirus.
-As soon you have been exposed to COVID-19 on the job or have been diagnosed with the condition, you should report your illness to your manager/supervisor.
+If you have been exposed to COVID-19 on the job or have been diagnosed with the condition, you should report your illness to your manager/supervisor.
 From there, the employer is required to report the illness to their insurance company.

 In the meantime, follow your doctor’s orders, and speak with an experienced workers’ compensation lawyer.
 Even during normal times, many workers’ comp claims are wrongly denied; and with coronavirus-related claims, there is even more uncertainty about whether or not your claim will be approved.
 By working with a skilled and knowledgeable attorney from the start, you have a much better chance of getting your benefits approved without having to go through denials, appeals, and all the red tape that is associated with that process.